Blotch3D/Blotch3D/README.md

-Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window.
-You can *create* multiple 3D windows, but MonoGame does not handle them correctly (input sometimes goes to the wrong window and in certain situations will crash).
-You can, of course, create any number of non-3D windows you like.
+Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window in the same process.
+If you need multiple 3D windows, you'll have to do it from multiple processes.
+You can *create* multiple 3D windows in the same process, but MonoGame does not handle them correctly (input sometimes goes to the wrong window and in certain situations will crash).
+You can, of course, create any number of non-3D windows you like in the same process.

 Officially, Blotch3D+MonoGame must create the system window used for the 3D window and does not allow you to specify an existing window to use as